 - small bunch of parsley

-Place the kohlrabi bulb on a cutting board and slice off the top and bottom, removing the small woody part at the bottom of the kolhrabi bulb as well.
-Peel the skin with a knife or vegetable peeler the way you would peel an apple.
+- Chop: Place the kohlrabi bulb on a cutting board and slice off the top and bottom, removing the small woody part at the bottom of the kohlrabi bulb.
+Peel the skin with a knife or vegetable peeler like you would peel an apple.
 Discard the skin.
 Cut the kohlrabi bulb and the stems into cubes.

-Add the cream cheese to the soup and blend the soup with an immersion blender.
+- Add the cream cheese to the soup and blend the soup with an immersion blender (Note 2).
 Reheat the soup gently without bringing it to a boil again.

-Add salt, pepper, sugar, nutmeg and one tablespoon of the lemon juice.
-Taste again and adjust the taste with more lemon juice and more of the spices.
+- Season: Add salt, pepper, sugar, nutmeg, and one tablespoon of lemon juice.
+Taste again and adjust the taste with more lemon juice and more spices.